 Tell us what happened.

-You know, I I just wanted to say that that montage you guys put together just proves what I was telling you, Sean.
+You know, I just wanted to say that that montage you guys put together just proves what I was telling you, Sean.

-Um my experience in there was just seeing so many people come together to to help the fellow man, uh, no matter who you were or who you look like what you look like, nothing, you know, it didn't matter.
+My experience in there was just seeing so many people come together to help the fellow man, no matter who you were or who you look like, what you look like, nothing.

-Um you didn't see that in that moment, you know, you're just trying to help.
+You know, you're just trying to help.

-For me, it doesn't quite make sense to protest in that way.
+You know, for me, it doesn't quite make sense to protest in that way.

-I mean, I think there are better ways to go about it, and I think that is my goal right now.
+I mean, I think there are better ways to go about it.

-Um I wasn't I didn't ask for this stage.
+I didn't ask for this stage.

-Um, you know, I feel like I was given this opportunity right now, and I feel like uh we can all hear each other um through positivity without bashing each other and and yelling at each other, you know.
+And I feel like we can all hear each other through positivity without bashing each other and yelling at each other.

-Uh we can take good out of what just happened.
+You know, we can take good out of what just happened.

 You know, it is surprising.

-And look, I I I make my living doing political information, news, and debate, and and I it's very predictable, I've got to tell you, because I've been doing this now, believe it or not, I start my 23rd year on the Fox News channel today.
+I've got to tell you, because I've been doing this now, believe it or not, I start my 23rd year on the Fox News channel today.

-And so I'm I'm not surprised when politics rears its ugly head, but the speed of which it happened in this case, what was your reaction to that?
+And so I'm not surprised when politics rears its ugly head, but the speed of which it happened in this case, what was your reaction to that?

 I don't have a reaction to it right now, Sean.

-I feel that we uh we we turn you know, we turn a blind eye to that and we keep spreading this message and keep showing love and um let them do that part of it, but to me that only makes them look worse.
+I feel that we turn a blind eye to that and we keep spreading this message and keep showing love and let them do that part of it.

-Um, you know, anybody posting those things and saying those things, that makes them look bad.
+You know, anybody posting those things and saying those things, that makes them look bad.

-And so if we respond in a negative way, if we respond, you know, in anger or hate, then it we're just doing the same thing.
+And so if we respond in a negative way, if we respond, you know, in anger or hate, then we're just doing the same thing.

-And so far it's happened.
+And so far, it's happened.

-I may be getting some negative comments and some backlash, but I can tell you that 80-90% of it is just pure love, even even from uh people who who hate Trump or support whoever else or you know are from the left, they have been so showing me a lot of support as well, and that's what I love.
+I may be getting some negative comments and some backlash, but I can tell you that 80, 90% of it is just pure love, even from people who hate Trump or support whoever else or are from the left, they have been showing me a lot of support as well.

-When the president well, I saw the first lady walked in the door first, and then the president came in.
+When the president, well, I saw the first lady walked in the door first, and then the president came in.

-Um that had to be a little surreal for you.
+That had to be a little surreal for you.

-It was honestly, it was the greatest honor of my life.
+Honestly, it was the greatest honor of my life.

-Uh you know, it's tough that I came through this situation, but I feel just so incredibly blessed.
+You know, it's tough that I came through this situation, but I feel just so incredibly blessed.

-I I don't know how else to say it.
+I don't know how else to say it.

-I feel so blessed to to be here.
+I feel so blessed to be here.

 There's so many worse situations.